 - Try to avoid wordplay or anything which might be confusing to some audiences.
 It’s always best to err on the side of being overly clear when writing good button copy.

-The email invitations are sent in batches.
-For example, if you are looking for 5 participants to complete your test, we will send out 5 emails every hour to participants who match your audience criteria.
-This process will continue until the test sessions are completed or the list of participants who match your criteria has been exhausted.
+Email invitations are sent in batches.
+For example, if you are looking for five contributors to complete your test, we will send out five emails every hour to contributors who match your audience criteria.
+This process will continue until the test sessions are completed or the list of contributors who match your criteria has been exhausted.

-As you prepare to send out your email invitation to participants, keep a few things in mind:
+As you prepare to send out your email invitation to contributors, keep a few things in mind:

 - Once you have launched your test, the custom invitation can no longer be edited.

-- Be sure to remind your participants whether the test requires them to use a PC, Mac, or mobile device.
+- Be sure to remind your contributors whether the test requires them to use a PC, Mac, or mobile device.

-- Keep in mind that if you mention payment for a paid panel, participants who opted out of receiving payment will still see payment details in the email invitation
+- Keep in mind that if you mention payment for a paid network, contributors who opted out of receiving payment will still see payment details in the email invitation.

 Need more information?
 Read these related articles.